itmat/Normalization/about_cfg.md

 Set rRNA_PREFILTERED to TRUE if you prefiltered the ribosomal reads.
 When rRNA_PREFILTERED is set to TRUE, the BLAST step will be skipped and PORT will not generate percent ribosomal statistics.

 ####[2] rRNA sequence fasta file
-rRNA sequence file for mm9 (can be used for all mammal) is available in Normalization/norm_scripts directory:
+rRNA sequence file for Mammal (mm9 - **can be used for all mammal**), Drosophila melanogaster (dm), Zebrafish (danRer) and C.elegans is available in Normalization/norm_scripts directory:

-      mm9: /path/to/Normalization/norm_scripts/rRNA_mm9.fa
+      Mammal: /path/to/Normalization/norm_scripts/rRNA_mm9.fa
+      Drosophila melanogaster: /path/to/Normalization/norm_scripts/rRNA_dm.fa
+      Zebrafish: /path/to/Normalization/norm_scripts/rRNA_danRer.fa
+      C.elegans: /path/to/Normalization/norm_scripts/rRNA_c.elegans.fa

-For other organisms, extract rRNA sequences and create a fasta file.
+For other organisms, get rRNA sequences and create a fasta file.

 ========================================================================================================